fredcorpuz06/reddit_cli/README.md

 Index of chosen?
 0
 These features are not yet implemented because they require OAuth2 to make POST requests to the Reddit API
 ```

+## Contributors
+* Frederick Corpuz, student at Wesleyan University '20, designed and built the Reddit CLI in Rust